pxxelina/pxxelina/README.md

 ## 📝 License

-This project is licensed under the **MIT License** – feel free to use, share, and build with love!
+This project is under the **MIT License**.
+You are free to use, fork, sparkle it your way.
-See the [LICENSE](./LICENSE) file for more info.
+Check the [LICENSE](./LICENSE) file for more.

 ---